cirocosta/docs-tap/scc/authoring-supply-chains.md

 In case either the shape of a supply chain or the templates that it points at should be changed, a few steps should be followed.

-1. copy one of the reference supply chains
+1. Copy one of the reference supply chains
-1. remove the old one (add to `excluded_packages`)
+1. Remove the old one (see [preventing TAP supply chains from being installed](#preventing-tap-supply-chains-from-being-installed))
-1. modify the supply chain object
+1. Modify the supply chain object
-1. submit to the cluster
+1. Submit to the cluster

 ### Example